Property Valuation Tips: Real Estate Investing

 It makes intuitive sense: if you want to how much one property is worth, and an identical property just sold next door, that’s a pretty clear indication of value as long as it was an "arms-length transaction"—unlike the father-daughter example above.

 Of course, rarely do you have identical properties selling just next door within the last few months.
-More often appraisers must simply find the most similar properties they can, as near as possible, and selling as recently as possible.
+More often, appraisers must simply find the most similar properties they can, as near as possible, and sell as recently as possible.

 Here are a few factors that appraisers must account for when reviewing comps: